amcginlay/ops-manager-automation/README.md

 This assumes a valid `~/.env` file and a fresh install of the Ops Manager, the version of which is [compatible](https://docs.pivotal.io/resources/product-compatibility-matrix.pdf) with the target platform.
-These steps incorporate both a PivNet download and an Ops Manager import which could take a long time to complete.
+These steps incorporate both PivNet downloads and Ops Manager imports which collectively take a long time to complete.
-As the script incorporates large downloads/imports, we recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.
+As the script involves pushing around large files, we recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.

 ## PKS